 The real challenge is identifying prospects from automatically generated lists and converting those prospects to valuable business connections that are willing to work with your business, who allow guest posts or offer other content creation or link building alternatives.

-Notwithstanding the difficulty most experience searching for link building opportunities, it is essential to avoid reciprocal link strategies, exchange groups or link farms as these will negatively impact on your SEO efforts.
+Regardless of the difficult challenges experienced when searching for prospects to leverage our link building efforts, it is essential to avoid bad neighbourhoods such as link farms to prevent any negative impact on your SEO efforts.

 Regardless of the industry targeted in your link building campaign one of the most common challenges is that of low response rates.
 Better filtering of prospect opportunities may result in improving response rates but may not directly translate to increasing the number of link prospects; it may only make your conversion statistics look a little more productive.